fbriere/mpv-scripts/doc/tree-profiles.md

 ## SUB-PATHS FEATURE

-This script can also automatically add a `sub-paths` entry referring to a directory structure mirroring that of the media files.
+This script can also automatically add a `sub-file-paths` (formerly `sub-paths`) entry referring to a directory structure mirroring that of the media files.

 In other words, suppose your external subtitles are arranged thusly: